Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling: Evaluation

 For $x_i$s that have no defined dependencies, the true distribution is created using the values of $x_i$ in $1000$ random rows selected from the training data.
 We create the generated distribution by imputing $x_i$ in $1000$ randomly selected test data rows, using the rest of the variables in the row as \(x^{\text{cond}}\). \\

 \\ \textbf{Result summary:} The resulting true and generated distributions are visualized as histograms, and we show plots for both numerical and categorical features in Figure~\ref{fig:univariate_comparison_plots}.
 Quantitative distances are reported in Table~\ref{tab:univatiate_analysis}, showing an average over every unique dependency set for each variable.
 The Wasserstein distance is normalized by the range of the true samples.
 Table~\ref{tab:univatiate_analysis} includes results for the mixed-imputation model.
 We also compute results for one of the categorical-only imputation models, trained using a masking ratio of $0.05$ (which is equivalent to masking up to $2$ out of $31$ categorical features during training).
 The performance of the categorical-only imputation model remains consistent with that of the mixed imputation model, with an average JS-Distance of $0.197$ after averaging over all categorical variables.
 For comparison, we include a baseline that imputes each categorical variable by randomly choosing a category from all its possible categories.
 The JS distance for this baseline is averaged across all variables and reported in the last row of Table~\ref{tab:univatiate_analysis}, which shows the random baseline's poor performance as compared to our model.
+While deterministic predictive methods (such as gradient-boosted decision trees like XgBoost) are common tabular imputation baselines, they are unsuitable for our problem scope, as their fixed input-output mapping architectures would require training a computationally intractable number of distinct models to accommodate the arbitrary combinations of missing features present in a building characteristics dataset.
+Even the univariate and bivariate evaluations presented here on the ResStock dataset would require training hundreds of individual models, a complexity that scales into the millions as more features are simultaneously masked in real-world urban energy modeling setups (as seen in our case study).